ADVICE FOR FRENCH PROPERTY BUYERS

 Cooling-off period for buyers

-After all parties have signed the Compromis or Promesse de Vente, the non-professional buyer of residential property will have the benefit of a 10-day cooling-off period during which you have the right to withdraw from your commitment to purchase.
+After all parties have signed the Compromis de Vente, the non-professional buyer of residential property will have the benefit of a 10-day cooling-off period during which you have the right to withdraw from your commitment to purchase.
+It is delivered by the Notaire by registered post or electronic method.
 During this period the buyer can withdraw from the purchase without penalty.
 The vendors do not benefit from a cooling-off period.

 Paying the deposit

-The deposit, normally 10% of the purchase price, must be transferred to the Notaire’s account by bank transfer before the end of the 10-day cooling off period.
+The deposit, normally 10% of the purchase price, must be transferred to the Notaire’s account by bank transfer after signing the Compromis de Vente.
 This can come from either your own bank or via currency brokers* who can often offer preferential exchange rates – enquire here.

-The completion appointment will take place in the offices of the Notaire, in the presence of both buyer and seller.
+This normally takes place in about three to four months’ time, and will consist of a formal signing ceremony in the offices of the Notaire, in the presence of both buyer and seller.

-We will assist and guide you through every stage of the buying process:
+We look forward to helping you through every stage of the buying process:

 - from your initial enquiry

-- through accompanying you to the French properties you have chosen to view
+- through accompanying you to the French property you have chosen to view

 - answering your questions